 Increasing individual ethical behaviour is at the heart of Buddhist traditions: understanding the nature of ethical choices and behaviours is also fundamental to a sound comprehension of Buddhism.
 This subject presents an introduction to the major areas of ethical consideration important in Buddhist teachings and then critically investigates the Buddhist response in relation to contemporary moral dilemmas, thereby highlighting possible contributions from—or gaps in—traditional Buddhist paradigms and perspectives.

-- Demonstrate a critical understanding of the concepts, beliefs and world-views underlying the principles of ethics as presented in Buddhist traditions.
+- Demonstrate an understanding of the concepts, beliefs and worldviews underlying the principles of ethics as presented in Buddhist traditions.

-- Critically evaluate and reflect on issues arising from applications of Buddhist ethical principles in a variety of contemporary contexts.
+- Evaluate and reflect on issues arising from applications of Buddhist ethical principles in a variety of contemporary contexts.